-3.17 Maintenance of improved pasture
+3.17 Maintenance of improved pasture for farming

-- (1) This clause applies to the maintenance of improved pasture where it may affect an SNA. - (2) Local authorities must allow the maintenance of improved pasture to continue if: - (a) there is adequate evidence to demonstrate that the maintenance of improved pasture is part of a regular cycle of periodic maintenance of that pasture; and - (b) any adverse effects of the maintenance of improved pasture on an SNA are no greater in intensity, scale, or character than the effects of activities previously undertaken as part of the regular cycle of periodic maintenance of that pasture; and - (c) the improved pasture has not itself become an SNA; and - (d) the land is not a depositional landform that has not been cultivated; and - (e) the maintenance of improved pasture will not adversely affect a Threatened or At Risk (Declining) species. - (3) In this clause:
+- (1) This clause applies to the maintenance of improved pasture for farming where it may affect an SNA. - (2) Local authorities must allow the maintenance of improved pasture to continue if: - (a) there is adequate evidence to demonstrate that the maintenance of improved pasture is part of a regular cycle of periodic maintenance of that pasture; and - (b) any adverse effects of the maintenance of improved pasture on an SNA are no greater in intensity, scale, or character than the effects of activities previously undertaken as part of the regular cycle of periodic maintenance of that pasture; and - (c) the improved pasture has not itself become an SNA; and - (d) the land is not an uncultivated depositional landform; and - (e) the maintenance of improved pasture will not adversely affect a Threatened or At Risk (declining) species.

+(3) In this clause:

-maintenance of improved pasture includes the removal of indigenous vegetation for the purpose of maintaining the improved pasture, whether the removal is by way of cutting, crushing, applying chemicals, draining, burning, cultivating, over-planting, applying seed of exotic pasture species, mob stocking, or making changes to soils, hydrology, or landforms depositional landform means a landform that is alluvial (matter deposited by water, eg, fans, river flats, and terraces), colluvial (matter deposited by gravity at the base of hillslopes, eg, talus), or glacial (matter deposited by glaciers, eg, moraines and outwash)
+depositional landform means a landform that is alluvial (matter deposited by water, (eg, fans, river flats, and terraces), colluvial (matter deposited by gravity at the base of hillslopes, (eg, talus), or glacial (matter deposited by glaciers, (eg, moraines and outwash)